Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 ##### *Returning Users*
 * I want to know has there been any new attractions added?
-* I want to see any special offers.
+* I want to see the latest special offers.
 * I want to explore beaches that I may not have known about

 ### Target Audience
 * Prospective people looking to book holidays.
 * People who are interested in beach holidays.
+* People already on holiday on the Island looking for bars, restaurants and beaches.
 * Families and adults who like activites while on holidays.

 ### Business Owner Goals
-* Inform holiday makers about the island of Tenerife
+* Inform holiday makers about the island of Tenerife, in particular the most popular part, the South of the Island.
 * Encourage people to sign up to our newsletter (this could be monetized for advertising, special offer ads etc.)
 * Make the site appealing to holiday makers, bright and exciting.
 * A map of the island is key in showing the beaches, resorts and activities.
 * include links to social media pages.
+* Show them our favourite locations so we may monetize this also

 ### Design
 ##### *Color Scheme*
-* The main four colors repeated throughout the site are:
+* The colors repeated throughout the site are:

-  1.
-  1.
-  1.
-  1.
+  1. Black #fff
+  2. Linear Color #ff0844 down to #ffb199
+  3. #ff8177 was used on the Newsletter Button
+  4. Text is in white and Black
+  5. Yellow is also used for the opening text message and on the attractions buttons so they stand out more.

 ##### *Typography*
-* Sofia is the font used for all headers.
-All information and text throughout the site have been written in Poppins with Sans Serif as the fallback font on the occasion the sites other fonts aren't loading properly.
+* Kumbh Sans is the font used throughout the site with Sans Serif as the fallback font on the occasion the sites other fonts aren't loading properly.

 ##### *Imagery*
-* Each page contains a large background image of a couple kissing on a dancefloor.
-Hopefully exciting couples of what their wedding could look like.
+* The page opens with a video of the Island of Tenerife.
+This was taken from youtube https://www.youtube.com/watch?v=MQMn6f__BLw
-* There are also 3 images on the homepage making the packages available look more appealing.
+* There are also 3 images that load when any of the buttons are clicked.
+These were taken from either the venues website, tripadvisor, expedia and google.
-* There is promotional video on the Gallery & Reviews page.
-* The Gallery contains 9 images from past weddings.

 ##### *Homepage*
 * All pages were designed for ease of use with a simple column and row design.
 Landing pages on mobile have moved the navigation menu under the logo image.